nvmoyar/dlnd-lstm-language-translation/README.md

-# dlnd-language-translation
+# Deep Learning Nanodegree

+## Language Translation

+[image1]: ./images/language-translation_screenshot.png "Language Translation Screenshot"

+### Project Overview

-Training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
-Since translating the whole language of English to French will take lots of time to train, it is provided you with a small portion of the English corpus.
+In this project a sequence to sequence model is trained on a custom small dataset of English and French sentences in order to translate new sentences from English to French using TensorFlow.

-As an experiment different embedding sizes at encoding and decoding are provided as an experiment:

-* dlnd_language_translation__embd_enc128_dec_128.html
-* dlnd_language_translation__embd_enc256_dec_512.html
-* dlnd_language_translation__embd_enc512_dec_512.html

-Training this model was difficult due to wrong placing of dropout layer

-dlnd_language_translation_dropout_error.html

----

-dlnd_language_translation.ipynb is the final version after tune the hyperparameters and amend the dropout layer placing.
+![Language Translation Screenshot][image1]

-## Requirements
+### Install and Requirements

 FloydHub is a platform for training and deploying deep learning models in the cloud.
 It removes the hassle of launching your own cloud instances and configuring the environment.
 For example, FloydHub will automatically set up an AWS instance with TensorFlow, the entire Python data science toolkit, and a GPU.
 Then you can run your scripts or Jupyter notebooks on the instance.
 For this project: